Skip to content

 mkdir -p ~/.config/openstack

-Generate the cloud config file
+Generate the cloud config file from within the environment

 cat > ~/.config/openstack/clouds.yaml <<EOF